gisogrimm/tascartutorials/sensors/README.md

 In the end, you will be able to access and manipulate sensor data in TASCAR and GNU Octave/Matlab, as well as use TASCAR's data logging capabilities to record sensor data time-synchronised with your virtual environment.

+This tutorial assumes you have at least one sensor available which is sending OSC messages or LSL streams.
+We use a [self-made head tracker](https://github.com/gisogrimm/headtracker) in our lab.

 ## Prerequisites